HSinghHira/MCM4MC/README.md

 - **TryUser  Crash**: Tries to crash the server by spamming use packets.
 - **Crafting Crash**: Attempts to crash the server by spamming crafting packets.
 - **Lectern Crash**: Try to crash the server by spamming funny lectern packets.
-- **No Com Crash**: Crashes vanilla and Spigot servers by spamming interaction packets..
+- **No Com Crash**: Crashes vanilla and Spigot servers by spamming interaction packets.

 ---